maxdatascience/Inform_customers/README.rst

 Run tests to check everything is working properly

 End with an example of getting some data out of the system or using it for a little demo

 Contributing
 ------------
 Contributing: Larger projects often have sections on contributing to their project, in which contribution instructions are outlined.
 Sometimes, this is a separate file.
 If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
 To learn more about how to help others contribute, check out the guide for setting guidelines for repository contributors.

 Credits
 -------
 Credits: Include a section for credits in order to highlight and link to the authors of your project.

 License
 -------
 License: Finally, include a section for the license of your project.
 For more information on choosing a license, check out GitHub’s licensing guide!

 To do
 -----
-Indclude columns into database: image_filename varchar(50), image blob (image file)
+Include columns into database: image_filename varchar(50), image blob (image file)